Beasta2768/Final-Year-Project/Logbook.md

 ## Project Development (25-26/09/24)
 - For the second week of project development I decided on making a Photo Storage web app using react, but since that wasn't a complex enough  project I decide to add image recognition that tags and organise images uploaded to the web app to create collages based on those tags.
+	- This project aims to help people get a curated set of collages through the use of AI
+	- I plan to use an image recognition framework in node.js as that is the back end solution that I am initially planning on using.

 ## Advanced web development
 - This week we covered frameworks and the framework we would be using during the module symfony.
 Symfony is a PHP framework that allows you to build PHP web applications faster due to the generic modules it offers.